toksaitov/image-processing-project/Readme.md

 You are now given a threaded implementation of the Sepia program in the `mt_sepia.c` file.
 You have to study the code to figure out how the POSIX Threads interface is being used to utilize the power of a multicore/cpu machine.
-After that you have to port your inline assembly code from Part 1-2, recompiler the program with the extra `-pthread` flag, and ensure that everything still works.
+After that, you have to port your inline assembly code from Part 1-2, recompiler the program with the extra `-pthread` flag, and ensure that everything still works.